 When you start to learn your first instrument it feels unconquerable.
 You don’t understand the theory, your fingers don’t work along, and your rhythm is atrocious.
 Your just not a musical person.

 The first instrument is the hardest.
 Your collective knowledge is zero.
-By the time you are competent you understand music and notes, you can hold a rhythm and you can move some of your fingers independently.
+By the time you’re competent, you understand music and notes, can hold a rhythm and move some of your fingers independently.

 Every instrument hereafter gets easier.
 You transfer these core skills that you did not possess with the first one.

-Over time your collection will be so unique that you end up the only person able to solve a specific problem.
+Over time your collection becomes so unique that you end up the only person able to solve a specific problem.
 This is the story of Benjamin Fraklin and Abraham Lincoln.